feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 1 hour

 **Thoughts:** Spent most of the day with a bad headache.
 Like throbbing pain.
 Still proud that I managed to read about mutability of objects and scope!
 I hope this will start to get easier over time because I'm worried and sometimes I can't sleep because I feel like it's just so hard for me to understand sometimes and I wont be competent enough to pass the test.

+### Day 10: June 22, 2019 - Saturday

+**Today's Progress**: Continuing to read on pass by value/reference and mutability of objects.
+Lot to digest.

+**Time Spent**: 1 hour

+**Thoughts:** I have to take this slowly to understand, I need to reread on multiple days to fully get it.